brandonlitwin/discordmovienightbot/README.md

 This guide will outline the steps needed to run this bot on your local machine for use in your own Discord server.
 1. Clone this repo.
 1. Have [MongoDB](https://treehouse.github.io/installation-guides/windows/mongo-windows.html) installed on your local machine.
-1. Activate a python virtual env in your directory (not required but recommended).
+1. Activate a Python 3 virtual env in your directory (not required but recommended).
-1. Install all python dependencies with `pip install -r requirements.txt`.
+1. Install all Python dependencies with `pip install -r requirements.txt`.
 1. For first time setup, run `python create_db.py` to initialize the database.
 Make sure to have your Mongo client running first.
 1. [Register your bot](https://discordpy.readthedocs.io/en/latest/discord.html) through Discord and get a Discord token.
 1. Get an [OMDb API key](http://www.omdbapi.com/apikey.aspx)